Mardcelo/mardcelo.github.io/_posts/2024-08-22-GPS-Using-HackRF.markdown

 Well, it's really interesting since Weaponry projectiles with embedded GPS receivers need to be able to endure accelerations of
 12,000 G and have been developed for use in 155mm.

-HackRF is a civilian usage Software defined radio, which is a radio communication system which uses software for the modulation and demodulation of radio signals.
+HackRF SDR is a civilian usage Software Defined Radio, which is a radio communication system which uses software for the modulation and demodulation of radio signals.
 SDR performs significant amounts of signal processing in a general purpose computer too.